SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 Generally, all services including management and messaging are accessible through a Load Balancer.
 In the above example `35.238.219.112` is the Load Balancer's external Public IP to use.

-> Note: When using MiniKube, there is no integrated Load Balancer.
-For a workaround, execute `minikube service XXX-XXX-solace` to expose the services.
-Services are accessible directly using mapped ports instead of direct port access, for which the mapping can be obtained from `kubectl describe service XXX-XX-solace`.
+> Note: When using MiniKube or other minimal Kubernetes provider, there may be no integrated Load Balancer available, which is the default service type.
+For a workaround, either refer to the [MiniKube documentation for LoadBalancer access](https://minikube.sigs.k8s.io/docs/handbook/accessing/#loadbalancer-access) or use [local port forwarding to the service port](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/#forward-a-local-port-to-a-port-on-the-pod): `kubectl port-forward service/$BROKER_SERVICE_NAME <target-port-on-localhost>:<service-port-on-load-balancer> &`.
+Then access the service at `localhost:<target-port-on-localhost>`

 ### Gaining admin access to the event broker